Who We Are

 At Lighthouse Louisiana our mission is to empower people with disabilities through services, employment, and advocacy.

-Our state-of-the-art manufacturing facilities in New Orleans, Baton Rouge, and Gulfport create jobs for people who are blind.
+Our state-of-the-art manufacturing facilities in New Orleans and Baton Rouge create jobs for people who are blind.
 Proceeds from the sales of high-quality, commercially competitive products help fund services for people who are blind, Deaf, and who have other disabilities.

 We help people get jobs, regain their independence, and challenge expectations of the capabilities of people with disabilities.
 Even as a century-old nonprofit, we're constantly evolving to better serve our community.